Home > Blog > What is a palliative care nurse?

 Why become a palliative care nurse?

-Being a palliative care nurse means you can make a valuable difference to someone’s life.
-This role can lead to great job satisfaction as you spend so much time caring for each patient, getting to know them and their family to meet their individual needs.
+One of the main benefits of working as a palliative care nurse is that it’s an extremely rewarding career.
+You get to make a valuable difference in someone’s life.
+The role can bring with it great job satisfaction as you spend time caring for each patient, getting to know them and their family.

 Skills for palliative care nursing